Showing posts with label laws of nature. Show all posts

 Therefore, the Humean view of law as regularity fails both scientifically and metaphysically.
 While it can describe, it cannot explain; while it can record, it cannot ground.
 Thus, the world is not a mosaic of inert facts but a living participation in the Logos, in whom all order holds together.

-Disputation XIV: De Legibus Primitivis
+Disputation XXIV: De Legibus Primitivis

 On Primitive Laws